fravellaneda/airbnb/README.md

 ## Installation <a name="installation"></a>

 Apart from the normal libraries in a data science project.
 I use to graph a library not very common but very useful to graph and interact with the data.
-Its name is [plotly.express] (https://plotly.com/python/plotly-express/).
+Its name is [plotly.express](https://plotly.com/python/plotly-express/).

 ## Project Motivation<a name="motivation"></a>